Linear Dimensionality Reduction: Multiple Correspondence Analysis

+Then, the Multiple Correspondence Analysis of $(A_1, \ldots,A_m)$ is equivalent to the \verb!PCAmet! of $X$ with metric defined by $D$ on rows.

 \notes These links between different treatments of a same dataset which establish some dependencies between methods have been subject to thorough studies and presentations by the French school of multivariate analysis, more algebraic and geometrical than statistical, in the 70's. with the names of B. Escofier, J.-P. Fénelon, L. Lebart, A. Morineau, J. Pagès, among others.
-It is presented in all textbooks of this school in multivariate data analysis, under chapters called "other methods and complements", like \cite{Lebart1977,LMF82}
+It is presented in all textbooks of this school in multivariate data analysis, under chapters called ``other methods and complements'', like \cite{Lebart1977,LMF82,LMP2000}.
+Since then, the diversity of related methods have flourished, and a more recent panorama is given in \cite{Greenacre2006}.
+According to the introduction of \cite{Greenacre2006}, L. Guttman should be credited for all the basic ideas at the root of Multiple Correspondence Analysis, in Guttman, L. 1941. \emph{The quantification of a class of attributes: A theory and method of scale construction}, Chapter in \emph{The Prediction of Personal Adjustment}, P. Horst, eds.
+New York : Social Science Research Council.
+The article \cite{Tenenhaus1985} is a thorough survey of different methods associated with Multiple Correspondence Analysis, with both a historical background (and they point out several independent beginnings in the 30's and early 40's) and, long before the present notes, an organization of methods to show that they all lead to the same equation to analyze the data.
+The unifying formalism selected in \cite{Tenenhaus1985} is the duality diagram.